Cosminflv/HikeAid/README.md

 Run Recording and Analytics: Track every step with precision.
 Record metrics like distance, pace, elevation, and calories burned.
 Analyze your performance with comprehensive stats and visualizations.

-Whether you're training for a marathon, exploring scenic trails, or just enjoying a jog, RunMate combines smart technology and seamless navigation to make every run a rewarding journey.
+Whether you're training for a marathon, exploring scenic trails, or just enjoying a jog, SwiftStride combines smart technology and seamless navigation to make every run a rewarding journey.

 ### Installation guide